 Once you have your perfect photo, you can begin the magical transformation with Photoshop or your favorite photo editing software.
 When you’re done, you’ll have a mini work of art that you can frame and enjoy for years to come.

-If you would like to learn how to achieve this marvellous effect, we have posted some useful resources and tutorials at the bottom of this gallery.
+If you would like to learn how to achieve this marvelous effect, we have posted some useful resources and tutorials at the bottom of this gallery.
 But first, take a moment to enjoy some of the best examples of tilt-shift photography from around the web.

 Just in case you do not have a camera with a tilt-shift lens (it is an expensive piece of kit after all), then you can use these Photoshop tutorials to give your photographs the miniature tilt-shift look. you can see above.
 Here they are: